Remember field trips? Remember how much fun they were?

 You probably already have a fence around your property.
 But if your children are spending lots of time outside, you’ll want to keep unwanted visitors out.
 Privacy is important, especially in suburban and urban areas.
 If you live in rural areas, fencing also helps protect your outdoor structures from being damaged by wandering animals.
 Placing a fence around the property also helps protect you as a parent from the liability of other neighborhood children playing on the equipment without your knowledge.

 Keep an Eye On the Children

-Before you get started with your backyard playground, consider all the above factors to keep your children safe.
-Your backyard playground will take time and careful planning, but in the end your children will have a wonderful, safe play area just outside your back door.
+Before you get started with your backyard playground, consider all the above factors to help keep your children safe.
+Your backyard playground will take time and careful planning, but in the end your children will have a wonderful, play area just outside your back door.

 Contact No Fault to speak with one of our Regional Account Managers.
-They can assist you in choosing just the right playground surfacing for your backyard play area to meet your budget and to keep your children safe and happy!
+They can assist you in choosing just the right playground surfacing for your backyard play area to meet your budget and help keep your children safe and happy!